TheRealShoxie/Interactive-Robot-Chess/README.md

 Down below you can find the folder hirarchy.

 * CONFIG						- involves config-refs
+    * Configuration References  - Holds configuration references in pdf and docx
 	* Meetings					- Holds all meeting related docs
 * DEV							- Used for experimental work
 * DOCS                          - Holds all documents
+    * Manipulator_Documents     - Holds all documents for the manipulators
 * SRC                           - Holds source code that is approved